 Remember that social media is a conversation, and you need to be participating from long before your video goes on air.
-That way, your promotion of it won’t come out of nowhere.
+That way, your promotion of it won’t come out of anywhere.

 Make sure that people know about your video event well in advance.
 A couple of weeks is probably sufficient, but more time is even better.
 Your viewers will want to add your event to their calendar and not have it sprung on them at the last minute.
 Early promotion not only helps to increase viewing of that specific video event, but also allows you to present special offers and promote brand recognition generally.

 2. Price it right

 A little research can pay off here.
 How much to charge depends on factors such as the length of the video, production costs, expected demand, and operating expenses.
 Always remember, though, that higher prices mean lower sales, at the same time as they also mean higher per-sale revenue.
 There’s a sweet spot where raising the price further would lower total revenue.